Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 Seams like everything works so lets save it (using git or folders).
 Now we can clean up the mess we made.

-lets add a blank line between the function and the if statement, this is mandatory acording to [pep8](https://www.python.org/dev/peps/pep-0008/)
+let us add a blank line between the function and the if statement, this is mandatory according to [pep8](https://www.python.org/dev/peps/pep-0008/)

 ```python
 def complimenting_age(age):